phillpot-group/lammps-scripts/README.md

 ## Descriptions

 ### compile_lammps_hipergator.sh
 Compiles a serial and mpi enabled version of LAMMPS directly from the stable git branch.
+This script also creates `LAMMPS_SERIAL_BIN` and `LAMMPS_MPI_BIN` environment variables which point to the locations of the serial and mpi executables respectively.
 Execute it in the following way.
 ```
 # I strongly recommend installing in ~/usr/local